 Day 2 - Sunday

-After breakfast you will be brought to the start of the trail, where your guide will introduce you to your horse.
+After breakfast you will be ready to the start of the ride - your guide will introduce you to your horse.
 You can then get acquainted to your horse for the week by brushing and tacking it yourself - don’t worry there are always lots of helping hands around you!

-You then leave for an easy ride into the surrounding peaceful and easy ride across the areas of bog land.
+You then leave for an easy half fay ride into the surrounding peaceful and easy area of the slopes of the wooded Slieve Aughty Mountains and across the widespread areas of bog land .
 There you might see local farmers cutting and drying the turf in the traditional way.